A delicious chocolate mug cake made with fresh blackberries. This is a fun twist on a chocolate muffin for breakfast!

-For another thing, I used coconut sugar, so that’s a bit better than regular old sugar.
+To make this mug cake healthier, I used coconut sugar, so that’s a bit better than regular old sugar.

-And finally, if you are super rushed, and just going to run out the door and grab a big muffin at a bakery or Starbucks, you’re better off taking a few minutes and making this at home.
+If you are super rushed, and just going to run out the door and grab a big muffin at a bakery or Starbucks, you’re better off taking a few minutes and making this at home.
 It has just a few ingredients that are probably in your pantry, and it’s not super high in sugar and fat like a bakery muffin would be.